PerformanceEstimation/PEPit/docs/source/contributing.rst

 - [done] || || -> \\| \\|

-- Use left - right to scale brackets etc ...
+- [done] Use left - right to scale brackets etc ...